Publisher & Certified Content OverviewEstimated reading time: 2 minutes

 Plugins and agents

-ISVs have the ability to create and distribute plugin images for their customers to integrate with the ISV’s proprietary hardware or cloud infrastructure and Docker Enterprise Edition deployments.
+ISVs have the ability to create and distribute plugin images for their customers to integrate with the ISV’s proprietary hardware or cloud infrastructure and Docker Enterprise deployments.

 - Learn about submitting products and content to Docker Hub, see the publishers guide and the publisher FAQs.